-From Pensacola, Florida, he learned to fly while attending the Tuskegee Institute and after graduation in 1942 continued civilian flight training until he received appointment as a Cadet in the Army Air Corps in January 1943.
-He was commissioned in July 1943 and throughout the remainder of World War II he trained pilots for the all-Black 99th Pursuit Squadron while working in other assignments.
-James was next stationed in Ohio and in the Philippines.
+From Pensacola, Florida, he learned to fly while attending the Tuskegee Institute and after graduation in 1942 continued civilian flight training until he received an appointment as a Cadet in the Army Air Corps in January 1943.
+He was commissioned in July 1943, and throughout the remainder of World War II, he trained pilots for the all-Black 99th Pursuit Squadron while working on other assignments.
+James was next stationed in Ohio and the Philippines.

-During the Korean War he flew 101 fighter missions.
-From 1953 to 1956 he was at Otis Air Force Base, Massachusetts, and there was promoted to the rank of Major.
+During the Korean War, he flew 101 fighter missions.
+From 1953 to 1956, he was at Otis Air Force Base, Massachusetts, and was promoted to Major.
 After graduating from the Air Command-Staff School in 1957, he was assigned to staff duty in Washington.
-From 1960 to 1967, he was stationed in England, Arizona and in Vietnam where from 1966-67 he flew 78 combat missions.
-By then a Colonel, James was Vice Commander of the 33rd Tactical Fighter Wing, Elgin Air Force Base, Florida, in 1967-69.
-From there he was promoted to Brigadier General, was named base commander of Wheelus Air Force Base in Libya.
+From 1960 to 1967, he was stationed in England, Arizona, and Vietnam, where from 1966-67, he flew 78 combat missions.
+By then, a Colonel, James was Vice Commander of the 33rd Tactical Fighter Wing, Elgin Air Force Base, Florida, in 1967-69.
+From there, he was promoted to Brigadier General and was named base commander of Wheelus Air Force Base in Libya.

-In March 1970 be became Deputy Assistant Secretary of Defense for Public Affairs and advanced to Major General.
+In March 1970, he became Deputy Assistant Secretary of Defense for Public Affairs and advanced to Major General.
 In September 1974, with the rank of Lieutenant General, he became Vice Commander of the Military Airlift Command at Scott Air Force Base, Illinois.
-In 1975, James became the first Black officer in the history of the United States military to attain 4-star full General rank.
-At that time he was named Commander of the North American Air Defense Command (NORAD), with accountability for all aspects of the air defense of the United States and Canada.
+In 1975, James became the first Black officer in the history of the United States military to attain a 4-star full General rank.
+At that time, he was named Commander of the North American Air Defense Command (NORAD), with accountability for all aspects of the air defense of the United States and Canada.